 Heating and cooling your home and domestic water represents about 60% of your energy usage.
-There are options to reduce that impact, including Air Source Heat Pumps and Ground Source Heat Pumps.
+There are options to reduce that impact, including Air Source Heat Pumps, Ground Source Heat Pumps, and Modern Wood Heating.
 Solar Hot Water may also be viable, even if your roof is not optimal for Solar PV.
 There are lots of great incentive programs for clean heating and cooling technology, including a state program that offers 0% financing for one project per household.

-Visit LinconGreenEnergy.org to learn more.
+Visit LinconGreenEnergy.org or email HeatSmartLincoln@gmail.com to learn more.